DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 #### Taking Turns

 1. Combat order is determined by card draw.
-Every round, all characters draw a card to `MISSING`
+Every round, all characters draw an initiatyive card and place it in on the table in view.
+This is both turn order (Ace first, then K, Q, etc.) and the TC for any attack.
+Players with the same initiative card values can decide who goes first.
+Without concensus, the player with the higher Agility modifier goes first.
 2. A player may delay their turn in initiative order intentionally to co-occur with other players, but their turn is forfeited if they do not announce their action(s) by the end of the round.
 A GM may skip a player’s turn if they are unprepared and need more